I was out to dinner with my wife, Mel.

 - Never Say This To Your Wife When The Kids Keep You Both Up All Night

 I discuss all elements of my life with her, and I always assumed that I knew her, inside and out, and yet, with everything we have shared, I had no idea that her body was so freaking complicated that she needed an app to help predict it’s activities.

 “How do you live with this?”
 I asked.

 Mel scoffed at me.
 Drew her head back a little, not sure what to make of my question.
 “Live with what?” she said.

-“Your body,” I said.
-“It’s just so complicated.
+“Your body,” I said, “is just so complicated.
 Never in my life have I considered needing an app or a calendar or anything to help me keep track of my body.
-It just does it’s thing, very little surprises.
+It just does its thing with few surprises.
 I feed it when it’s hungry.
-When I need to go to the rest room, I go.
+When I need to go to the restroom, I go.
 I have that calorie counting app, and I use that to manage my weight, but without it, I don’t think I’d have any surprises…”

 I put my hands up.
 “No!
 It’s not that.
 I just…”

 I thought about my next words carefully.
 It’s not that I thought she was strange for using a period tracker.
 I couldn’t believe that I’d lived with a woman this long, and never realized just how complicated her body was.

 This isn’t to say that I don’t love her body.
 I look at her and get chills.
 I still do, even after ten years.
 I’ve watched her give birth to my children, care for them, and nurse them.
 Everything about her actions, her hands, her smile, is terrific to me.